pscholl/myopy/README.md

  make myo.py executable and run.
 It is based on DBUS and the experimental features of BLUEZ.
 These need to be enabled by running bluetoothd with the -E flag.
-If you're Arch linux and run systemd, you can change line 8 of /usr/lib/systemd/system/bluetooth.service from
+If you're running Arch linux, you can change line 8 of /usr/lib/systemd/system/bluetooth.service from

     ExecStart=/usr/lib/bluetooth/bluetoothd